naojsoft/g2remote/operation.md

     (1-8).
 See the explanation below for a description of the screens.

 7).
 When you are ready to terminate the observation, close the VNC
-    windows and then type the 'q' command in the second shell.
+    windows and then type the "q" command in the second shell.
 Type Ctrl-C in the first shell to terminate the tunneled connection.

 ## Notes